-Annual conference held the first week of August that invites teachers from all four Atlantic provinces to gather and share their experience and enthusiasm for their subject area/area of interest with their
+Annual conference that invites teachers from all four Atlantic provinces to gather and share their experience and enthusiasm for their subject

 Team of Enthusiasts!!
-Are you interested in offering your experience to upcoming projects with the DEECD?
+Are you interested in offering your experience to upcoming projects with the EECD?
 Email your name, RCE and description of your area(s) of interest to team@nstu.ca.

-Project Overseas: are you interested in volunteering your time and talents to offer professional development in-service programs in partnership with teacher organizations in developing countries?
+International Collaboration for Education (formerly Project Overseas) are you interested in volunteering your time and talents to offer professional development in-service programs in partnership with teacher organizations in developing countries?
 Each year, over 50 Canadian teachers are chosen to volunteer on CTF/FCE's PO in countries throughout Africa and the Caribbean.
-The PO in-service projects take place in July.
+The in-service projects take place in July.
 Applications open in late fall each year.
 Please contact the PL team at the NSTU for more information.
 Also, watch for advertisements in The Teacher!